-4.4.2 Interface opens up with a homepage that contains a navigation bar that should be present on both patient and physician screen providing distinct functionalities for both
+4.4.2 Interface opens up with a homepage that contains a navigation bar that should be present on both patient and physician screens providing distinct functionalities for both oversee patient statistics.
+This includes the patient's score, and any other relevant details needed to assess the progression of glaucoma like acceleration, braking, cornering, sudden stops, phone usage.